What is Durability Bias?

 Toys R Us

 Founded in 1957, Toys R Us was a world-renowned toy store chain.
 In the early 2000’s, Toys R Us was doing extremely well in its brick-and-mortar stores.
-With the prevalence of e-commerce and several new companies such as Amazon, Toys R Us decided to stick to its traditional business model and not pursue an e-commerce presence.
+But even with the emergence of e-commerce companies such as Amazon, Toys R Us decided to stick to its traditional business model and not pursue an e-commerce presence.
 Toys R Us missed the opportunity to build up its own e-commerce platform, and as a result, the company filed for bankruptcy in September 2017.

-Durability bias exerts an adverse impact on businesses – companies and individuals who are able to avoid the durability bias constantly questions whether their growth rate assumptions hold into the future.
-Companies that are caught up in the durability bias and do not alter their business models in a changing environment are subjected to very poor performance and results.
+Durability bias can exert an adverse influence on both investors and businesses.
+Companies and individuals who are able to avoid the durability bias constantly question future growth rate assumptions.
+Companies that are caught up in the durability bias and do not alter their business models in a changing environment are subject to failing.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: